GBaath/Portfolio/AboutMe/README.md

 -A regular gamejam participant

--Pretty good with vector math
+-Pretty good with geometric algebra

 -A homecook